Definition

 Special Considerations

-Physiological Hypercortisolism:
+Physiological Hypercortisolism

 - Mimics Cushing syndrome and includes conditions like pregnancy, severe obesity, poorly controlled diabetes, and major depressive disorder.